-IV - Laboratory Process Flow Chart
+Appendix 4 - Laboratory Process Flow Chart

-V - Glossary of terms, acronyms, and abbreviations This section provides details of commonly used acronyms and abbreviations in transfusion.
+Appendix 5 - Glossary of Terms, Acronyms and Abbreviations This section provides details of commonly used terms, acronyms and abbreviations in transfusion.
 A Drop of Knowledge (ADOK) A comprehensive document for transfusion practitioners, offering pertinent information on various aspects of transfusion.
 This document has since been superseded by Blood Essentials.
 A Wealth Drop of Knowledge (AWOK) A comprehensive document for transfusion practitioners, offering pertinent information on various aspects of transfusion.
 This document has since been superseded by Blood Essentials.
 ABO Blood Group System The most clinically significant blood group system.